iKilledAppl3/Remove_Apps/README.md

 # Things to Do!
 - Add the abilty for users to choose what apps they want to delete, make a backup of, or move out of the /Applications/ directory.

-# Licensed under the MIT Liscese!
+# Licensed under the MIT License!
 Respect all the license states so on and so forth!

 # Donate!